About us

 Members usually arrive before the start of business to borrow books from the club's extensive library, buy tools or materials from the trade tables or catch up and have a chat with friends.

-The main item of the evening is an interesting talk by a member or guest speaker.
+The main item of the evening is often an interesting talk by a member or guest speaker.
 This is followed by a question and answer session about models or workshop items members have brought in (show and tell!).

 The society is sometimes known as 'the club without a track'.
 This reflects the diverse skills and interests of the members and makes it truly a 'model and experimental' engineering society.